Greenock: Transport

-Greenock's most significant transportation connection is the Container Terminal (see above).

 Greenock is Scotland's best served town in terms of railway stations.
 It boasts eight: Bogston, Cartsdyke, Greenock Central, Greenock West, Fort Matilda, Whinhill, Drumfrochar and Branchton.
 A ninth station, located at the former IBM complex, is currently mothballed pending redevelopment of the site.
 Only Glasgow has a much greater number of stations and Edinburgh possesses only two more.
 Greenock has a railway tunnel at 1.2 mi in length.
 Located directly under Newton Street in the town, the tunnel allowed for the extension of the railway to Gourock.

+A new £20m ocean terminal was opened in August 2023, which will see more than 100 cruise ships yearly.
+The terminal has already seen many major ships, such as the new Cunard ship MS Queen Anne as part of its maiden voyage.
+In March 2024, Princess Anne visited Greenock on a royal engagement, as part of the 60th anniversary of the MV Hebridean Princess, who was at the time docked nearby.
+The ocean terminal was part of the visit, where Princess Anne received a tour of the terminal, and learned more about the area, and its history.

 Greenock is served by a number of local bus routes covering the majority of Greenock, Gourock and Port Glasgow.
 Long-distance services travel regularly to Glasgow, Largs and Dunoon.
 The majority of routes are run by McGill's Bus Services.
 The Largs to Glasgow corridor is served by two services, the 901, 906, which provide a bus along this route every 15 minutes for most of the day.
 The 531 service also offers travel from Greenock to Glasgow, serving the Slaemuir area of Port Glasgow before connecting with the X7 Service and continuing through Bridge of Weir, Houston and Linwood, then joining the motorway to Braehead before heading into Glasgow City Centre.

 Greenock is located at the end of the A8 road/M8 motorway which begins in Edinburgh.
 It is also the northern terminus of Euroroute E05 which heads south through England, France and Spain, ending at the Spanish port and container terminal of Algeciras.